Homeowners Associations

 The City of Lacey hosts an annual Homeowners Association (HOA) Academy each year for HOA board members and management companies in Lacey, Lacey’s Urban Growth Area (UGA), and other neighborhoods throughout the south sound.

 This conference-style event features presentations from experts in their field to help you navigate your responsibilities as a board member and manage a successful HOA.
-This year’s Academy will feature classes on the following topics:
+Past Academy’s feature classes on the following topics:

 • Stormwater Facility Maintenance Requirements & Water Resources